snc16f/FATSimulator/README.md

 The members of this project are Samantha Chaves, Tyler Gurley, and Justin Richman.
 Below is the division of each members contribution to the project.

 Samantha Chaves-
+  1. Implemented the INFO command

 Tyler Gurley-
+  1. Implemented the EXIT command
+  2. Recognition of commands through parsing

 Justin Richman-